floating-ui/floating-ui/docs/_includes/popper-documentation.md

 ### modifiers~preventOverflow
 Modifier used to prevent the popper from being positioned outside the boundary.

-An scenario exists where the reference itself is not within the boundaries.
+An scenario exists where the reference itself is not within the boundaries.<br />
-We can say it has "escaped the boundaries" — or just "escaped".
+We can say it has "escaped the boundaries" — or just "escaped".<br />
 In this case we need to decide whether the popper should either:

 - detach from the reference and remain "trapped" in the boundaries, or